'A Quiet Place,' 'Rampage' lead newcomers at box office - Philly

 The film is tracking to make over $200 million in its first weekend in theaters, leading some experts to wonder whether the superhero pic could have the highest opening of all time, beating out even "Star Wars: The Force Awakens."

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
+Where available, the latest international numbers for Friday through Sunday are also included.
 Final domestic figures will be released Monday.

 4."Super Troopers 2," $14.7 million.